iron-io/iron_mq_rust/README.md

 Client configuration
 ----------------
 #### Using iron.json file
-Get iron.json file from [iron.io](https://www.iron.io/) and put it to the root of your project.
+Get iron.json file from [iron.io](https://www.iron.io/) and place it to the root of your project.
 ```
 {
 	"project_id":"project id",